Walking down Burr Lane, Adeline now introduces us to a family she knew well, through her chapel ….

 The Burr Lane Brentnall family, of strong Wesleyan Methodist connections, comprised …..

-— father James, born in 1818, a warper, son of builder John and Hannah (nee Hickton).
+— father James, born on January 26th, 1818, a warper, son of builder John and Hannah (nee Hickton).

-— mother Elizabeth (nee Bostock), born in 1811 and married in September 1837, daughter of collier George and Rebecca (nee Tatham)
+— mother Elizabeth (nee Bostock), born in 1811 and married on September 13th, 1837, daughter of collier George and Rebecca (nee Tatham)

 — son Herbert Thomas, born in 1838 and also a warper.